Strategy

 Talent

 Our success is directly linked to our ability to recruit, retain, motivate and develop a diverse and talented workforce ready for the new electrified future.
-In 2022, we embraced our 'Fluid Learning' online learning platform that provides every salaried employee with access to a variety of relevant educational and developmental tools to improve their skills and ability to be a valuable and enthusiastic participant in our collaborative organisation.
+Our ‘Fluid Learning’ employee development initiative provides our workforce with access to a variety of educational and developmental tools to improve their skills and abilities and enable them to be valuable and enthusiastic participants in our collaborative organisation.

 Material issues